 Prescription Insulin Drugs; Defining the term “prescription insulin drug”; requiring individual and group health insurance policies, respectively, to cap an insured’s monthly cost-sharing obligation for covered prescription insulin drugs at a specified amount; requiring health benefit plans covering small employers to comply with such requirement; requiring health maintenance contracts to cap a subscriber’s monthly cost-sharing obligation for covered prescription insulin drugs at a specified amount, etc.

-Last Action: 1/17/2020 Senate - Now in Appropriations Subcommittee on Agriculture, Environment, and General Government
+Last Action: 3/14/2020 Senate - Died in Appropriations Subcommittee on Agriculture, Environment, and General Government

 Bill Text: Web Page | PDF

 • Referred to Banking and Insurance; Appropriations Subcommittee on Agriculture, Environment, and General Government; Appropriations -SJ 13

 • On Committee agenda-- Banking and Insurance, 12/10/19, 2:00 pm, 412 Knott Building --Temporarily Postponed

 • On Committee agenda-- Banking and Insurance, 01/15/20, 10:30 am, 412 Knott Building

 • CS by Banking and Insurance; YEAS 8 NAYS 0 -SJ 154

 • Pending reference review under Rule 4.7(2) - (Committee Substitute)